 Colleges are required to conduct a biennial review of their drug and alcohol abuse prevention program.
-This review must include a determination of the number of drug and alcohol-related violations and fatalities that occur on the College's campus or as part of the College's activities and the number and type of sanctions imposed by the College as a result of drug and alcohol-related violations and fatalities that occur on the College's campus or as part of the College's activities.
+This review must include a determination of the number of drug and alcohol-related violations and fatalities that occur on the College's campus or as part of the College's activities and the number and type of sanctions imposed by the College as a result of drug and alcohol-related violations are part of the College's activities that occur on the College's campus or as part of the College's activities.